President: Tracy Stockley, PhD, FCCMG

 The major focus of Dr. Potter’s research is on inborn errors of metabolism.
 This encompasses clinical research in the diagnosis and management of these disorders and the development of new/improved mass-spectrometry diagnostic and monitoring tests.
 Dr. Potter’s educational contributions include undergraduate, medical student and post-graduate teaching at McMaster University.
 He is also involved in local education administration (Associate Chair Education, Department of Pathology and Molecular Medicine) and national assessment (Royal College of Physicians and Surgeons and Canadian College of Medical Geneticists examinations).

-Member: Linlea Armstrong, BSc, MD, FRCPC, FCCMG
+Member at Large: Linlea Armstrong, BSc, MD, FRCPC, FCCMG

 Provincial Medical Genetics Programme, BC Women's Hospital